Carina Crawford Cancer Research UK

 Alavari Jeevathol Imperial College London

 In 1976 the Sahrawi people, fleeing Moroccan occupation of their neighbouring home nation of Western Sahara, were forced to settle in refugee camps in Tindouf, Algeria.
 Now, more than 35 years since the first settlements were formed, these temporary camps have evolved into a functioning society.
 However, the harsh desert environment has forced the camps to rely almost exclusively on international humanitarian assistance for their survival.
-The Sahrawi people have had to build a health care system for themselves out of the bare, dry, desert.
-How did they do it?
-And what are the major challenges they continue to face?

 1 May 2012